AdrienTD/wkbre/README.md

 Currently, wkbre only works on __Windows__ (XP, Vista, 7, 8, 8.1, 10, and later).
 But a port to other OSs is planned.

+You can watch a trailer of wkbre on [YouTube](https://www.youtube.com/watch?v=8agit5vO6cw).
-There's a video of an old version of wkbre on [YouTube](https://www.youtube.com/watch?v=K2LLjLelEJA).
+There's also a video of an older version of wkbre on [YouTube](https://www.youtube.com/watch?v=K2LLjLelEJA).

 ## Compilation
 __Note:__ It is recommended to build a 32-bit executable, otherwise if you make a 64-bit executable it might not find all your savegames (if the game is in the "Program Files" directory and you often run the game without administrator rights).